Skip to content

 A thorough inspection will give you the peace of mind that you're investing in a reliable vehicle for years of enjoyment, whether you're cruising around the neighborhood or managing a commercial property.
 The best place to start is by looking at a dealer's pre-owned inventory to get a baseline for what a well-maintained cart looks like.
 From there, you can dig into the specifics of the engine, frame, and fuel system to make a smart and informed decision.

-Check the Engine and Maintenance History
+Review the Engine and Maintenance Records

 The engine is the heart of any gas golf cart, so it’s the first place you should focus your attention.
 Start by asking for the service history.
 A detailed maintenance record is a great sign, showing that the previous owner took care of routine oil changes and tune-ups.
 This documentation can help you avoid carts with a history of recurring problems.